kavyapodishetty/portfolio/README.md

 ▪ Power BI Job Simulation Certificate issued by Forage from PWC.

 ### Publications
-Published NLP Introduction and Basic Concepts with NLP algorithms
+Published article on "NLP Introduction and Basic Concepts with NLP algorithms" on Medium Platform

 ### Languages Known
 Telugu, English, Hindi